-However, the numbers don’t lie, and with 188 million daily active users, it’s fair to say that Snapchat is having its fair share of influence on consumers.
+However, the numbers don’t lie!
+With 229 million daily active users who create over 4 billion snaps every day, it’s fair to say that Snapchat is having its fair share of influence on consumers.

 But, what about businesses?
 Is there any way that Snapchat can be used from a B2B perspective?
 Your initial reaction might be a straight up, no – surely not, isn’t it mainly just kids and young adults who use it?
 Well, there is still 29 percent of users who are above the age of 25.
 That’s a fairly healthy amount of people!

 Since the launch of Snapchat in 2011, there have been many B2C brands who have entered the Snapchat game.
 Considering that the original audience for Snapchat was teenagers and young adults, it’s to doubt its appeal for a B2B marketing campaign, where target audiences tend to be older.
 However, one of the largest growing audiences for Snapchat is adults between the ages of 45 – 54 years old, which presents an opportunity for B2B marketers.